 |Total Carbohydrate 9g||3%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A bit of garlic and lemon juice—along with plenty of fresh mint—turns yogurt into a salad dressing in a matter of minutes.
 It's so easy and delicious that you may well find yourself why anyone would ever buy a pre-made bottled version.

-As lovely as this Yogurt Mint Salad Dressing is on a salad, know that it works equally well as a dip for fresh vegetables like carrots, celery, fennel, and radishes.
-Or use it as a sauce and drizzle it on sliced up cool cucumbers or crunchy kohlrabi.
-It also works as a sauce on cold fish (salmon in particular) or to dress a chicken salad.
+As lovely as this yogurt mint salad dressing is on a salad, know that it works equally well as a dip for fresh vegetables like carrots, celery, broccoli and/or cauliflower florets, fennel, and radishes.
+Or use it as a sauce and drizzle it on slices of cool cucumbers or crunchy peeled kohlrabi.
+It also works as a sauce on cold fish (it is particularly tasty on cold poached salmon) or as a dressing for a chicken salad.

-Serve the dressing immediately with fresh lettuce as a salad or as a dip for crudités.
-Or, make it ahead and store, covered and chilled, for up to three days.
+- Use the dressing immediately—drizzling it on a fresh lettuce salad or offering it as a dip for crudités—or, make it ahead and store, covered and chilled, for up to three days.

-* You definitely want un-flavored and un-sweetened yogurt here—anything else will simply ruin everything.
-It's important to note that while the final dressing will be richer, creamier, and tastier if you use whole milk yogurt, the recipe works just fine with low-fat or non-fat yogurt, if that's what you have on hand or prefer.
+- You definitely want un-flavored and un-sweetened yogurt here—anything else will simply ruin everything.
+Seriously.
+It's important to note that while the final dressing will be richer, creamier, and tastier if you use whole milk yogurt, the recipe works just fine with low-fat or non-fat yogurt if that's what you have on hand or prefer.
 If you choose low-fat or non-fat options, know that the dressing is likely to separate if you hold it.
 Simply whisk or shake it back together before using.